DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Dialogue Pacing

 - [ ] Function in Old Data Asset to Create new, matching data assets
-- [ ] Make a new, idential UI that works with the new dialogue struct
+- [ ] Make a new, identical UI that works with the new dialogue struct
 - [ ] In the new UI, have the UI purely control the dialogue flow
 - [ ] Function to check if a dialogue interaction is valid
 - [ ] Gather and store all dialogue interactions